hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 Then, we execute 2 commands between the `do` and `done`.
 With a loop, we execute these commands for each file at a time.
 Once the commands are executed for one file, the loop then executes the same commands on the next file in the list.

-Essentially, **the number of items in the list (variable name) == number of times the code will loop through**, in our case that is 2 times since we have 2 files in `~/unix_lesson/raw_fastq` that end in `.fq`, and these filenames are stored in the `filename` variable.
+Essentially, **the number of items in the list (variable name) == number of times the code will loop through**.

+In our case that is 6 times since we have 6 files in `~/unix_lesson/raw_fastq` that end in `.fq`, and these filenames are stored in the `filename` variable.

-It doesn't matter what variable name we use, but it is advisable to make it something more intuitive.
+It doesn't matter what variable name we use in a loop structure, but it is advisable to make it something intuitive.
 In the long run, it's best to use a name that will help point out a variable's functionality, so your future self will understand what you are thinking now.

 ### The `basename` command